brandon-relentnet/fantasy-sports/README.md

 ## API Integration

-The app uses the Yahoo Fantasy Sports API v2 to fetch:
+The backend uses the Yahoo Fantasy Sports API v2 to fetch:
 - User leagues and teams
 - League standings and settings
 - Team rosters and player statistics